Students interested in ARGS can apply for one of the following Focus Areas

 A regional committee composed of educators and other persons skilled in technology and the arts from each participating school division will evaluate all applications.
 The regional committee will rank the applicants by focus area.
 Local school divisions will select the most outstanding applicants based on the ranking by focus area, and the number of slots available in each focus area.
 Notification of admissions status will be mailed to all applicants on March 5, 2021.
 Each division will maintain an alternate list for openings that may become available after the initial selection.
 The division reserves the right to review an applicant’s current transcript before offering admission.

 WHAT ITEMS MUST BE INCLUDED IN THE COMPLETED APPLICATION?

 Personal Data.Complete the basic student information requested on page one of the application.

 Student Essay.
 You are to prepare and attach a one-page essay of approximately 200 to 300 words (word processor, double spaced, with 12 point font preferred).
 In this essay you are to address the question: The Appomattox Regional Governor’s School's logo includes the words “Create.
 Lead.
 Inspire.
 Achieve.”
 If you were to be accepted to ARGS, describe how your talents, experiences, and your participation in the school would help you Create, Lead, Inspire, and Achieve academically, in your focus area, and in the school community.

 Transcripts.
-School counselors are responsible for providing a transcript including seventh grade and first semester of eighth grade, and copies of recent standardized test scores.
-Transcripts are due to the local public school division’s gifted program administrator by February 5, 2020.
+School counselors are responsible for providing a transcript including first semester seventh grade and first semester of eighth grade.
+Transcripts are due to the local public school division’s gifted program administrator by February 12, 2021.
 (Home-schooled students must have their curriculum approved and on file with the local public school division.)

 WHERE ARE APPLICATIONS SUBMITTED?